ChandanNaik89/Tableau-Dashboards/README.md

 ## Features of Tableau ##

 Data Blending: Data blending is the most important feature in Tableau.
 It is used when we combine related data from multiple data sources, which you want to analyze together in a single view, and represent in the form of a graph.

+Real-time analysis: Real-Time Analysis makes users able to quickly understand and analyze dynamic data, when the Velocity is high, and real-time analysis of data is complicated.
+Tableau can help extract valuable information from fast moving data with interactive analytics.